pivotal/docs-platform-automation/docs/pipelines/multiple-products.md

 !!! info "Retrieving products from Pivnet"
-    Please ensure products have been procured from Pivotal Network using the [reference-resources][reference-resources].
+    Please ensure products have been procured from Tanzu Network using the [reference-resources][reference-resources].

 ## Installing Ops Manager and multiple products

-The pipeline shows how to compose the tasks to install Ops Manager and the Pivotal Application Service and Healthwatch products.
+The pipeline shows how to compose the tasks to install Ops Manager and the Tanzu Application Service and Healthwatch products.
 Its dependencies are coming from a trusted git repository, which can be retrieved using [this pipeline][reference-resources].